Wormsloe Historic Site: Establishment of Wormsloe

 The original house site at Wormslow Historic Site.

-Noble Jones applied for a lease for 500 acre on the south side of the Isle of Hope in 1736 (the Trustees did not approve the lease until 1745) and began building a fortified house overlooking the Skidaway Narrows.
+Noble Jones applied for a lease for 500 acre on the south side of the Isle of Hope in 1736 (the Trustees did not approve the lease until 1745) and began building a fortified house, Fort Wymberley (latterly the Old Fort), overlooking the Skidaway Narrows.
 The house was constructed between 1739 and 1745 using wood and tabby, a crude type of concrete made from oyster shells and lime.
 The fortress consisted of 8 ft high walls with bastions at each of its four corners.
 The fort house was 1.5 stories and had five small rooms.
 Oglethorpe allotted Jones' fort a 12-man marine garrison and a scout boat with which to patrol the river.
+In 1739, Noble captured the a schooner in "Ussybaw" Sound and led it around to Tybee Island.
+Two years later, Jones was given a cannon with which to defend his structure.
 "Wormslow"—the name Jones gave to his Isle of Hope estate—probably refers to Wormslow Hundred, Herefordshire, in the Welsh border country from which the Jones family hailed.
 Some historians suggest the name refers to Jones's attempts to cultivate silkworms at the plantation, but as his son Noble Wimberly Jones named his plantation "Lambeth", after his birthplace on the south bank of the River Thames, the former theory is more likely.